We will tell you about blood in the stool in dogs. The presence of blood in the dog’s stool can manifest itself in two ways:

 The possible causes are:

-- Inflammation of the walls of the digestive tract such as enteritis and / or recto-colitis, of bacterial or viral origin in particular.
+- Inflammation of the walls of the digestive tract.
+It involves enteritis and / or recto-colitis, of bacterial or viral origin in particular.
 The parvovirus eg typically causes bloody diarrhea in puppies or unvaccinated adult dogs.

-- Presence of parasites if the dog is not dewormed regularly.
+- Presence of parasites if the dog does not deworm regularly.